by Hannah Teague, Frontier Fellowship Creative Director

 Around the globe, girls and women lack access to healthcare, education, legal protections, fair wages and freedom of autonomy.
 They experience sexual violence and domestic abuse and are forced into harmful practices like FGM, child marriage and early pregnancy, resulting in a lifetime of physical suffering.
 And the list of injustices continues.

-Traveling in North India this year, I was struck by the bleak reality facing many women at the lowest level of the caste system.
+Traveling in South Asia this year, I was struck by the bleak reality facing many women.
 Being born female is the first disadvantage in a long line of inequities they face over the course of their lives.
 There’s little, if any, hope for different circumstances than those of their mothers, grandmothers or great-grandmothers.
 When you consider the similar situation for millions of other women globally, you can’t help but long for a better world, a world in which every life is valued, protected and able to flourish.